RomainFallet/the-simplest-minimalistic-angular-starter-project-ever/README.md

 That's why we just need to name the dependency so that TypeScript can search the types for us (according to the module resolution algorithm set up in `./tsconfig.json`).

-So we definitely need another tool that will search the `.js` files behind our dependencies keywords and combine them with the rest of our code so all of it can work properly.
+So we definitely need another tool that will search the `.js` files behind our dependencies keywords and combine them with the rest of our code so that all of it can work properly.

 For example, for `@angular/core`, it will be `./node_modules/@angular/core/bundles/core.umd.js`.